 13 APRIL 2016

-In this episode we interview provider attorney Marcus Torigian.
-Marcus identifies the most important differences between immigration and family law, and he explains differences in strategy and process he uses to effectively service each type of lead.
+In this episode we interview Marcus Torigian, who is an Unbundled Attorney in Fresno, CA. Marcus identifies the most important differences between immigration and family law, and he explains differences in strategy and process he uses to effectively service each type of lead.

 12 APRIL 2016

-In this episode provider attorney Les Sandoval explains how he consistently converts 50% of his leads by offering service options that are tailored to the needs of his clients.
+In this episode Albuquerque, MN attorney Les Sandoval explains how he consistently converts 50% of his leads by offering service options that are tailored to the needs of his clients.

 06 APRIL 2016

-In this episode we interview Birmingham, AL provider attorney Brad Latta.
-Learn from one of our veteran attorneys, as we explore the best practices for contacting leads, setting appointments, and the types of flexible payment options you can offer to make it easier for clients to purchase your services.
+In this episode we interview Brad Latta, who is an Unbundled Attorney in Birmingham, AL. Learn from one of our long term veteran attorneys, as we explore the best practices for contacting leads, setting appointments, and the types of flexible payment options you can offer to make it easier for clients to purchase your services.